OpenDFDL/ibmDFDLCrossTester/README.md

 To use this cross-tester and run other test suites such as those in daffodil or those for the DFDLSchemas projects on github, follow these steps:

-1. Publish the IBM DFDL Cross Tester jar so hat other software modules can find it, with the following command:
+1. Publish the IBM DFDL Cross Tester jar so that other software modules can find it, with the following command:

    ```